Meet the doctor

 SELECT study.
 Prevention of prostate cancer clinical trial.

-He was Clinical Perceptor of Des Moines University.
-He is affiliated with worldwide recognized leading institution Northwestern University.
+He has also served as a Clinical Preceptor for Des Moines University and is affiliated with Northwestern University.

 “My dream is to practice medicine the way I was trained to do so